 Avro manufactured these aircraft from 1934.
 Some were bought by the Air Ministry and they formed 1448 Flight at Duxford.
 The Air Ministry originally called the aircraft a 'Gyroplane' but by 1941 the official name had been changed to 'Rotaplane'.1448 Flight became 529 Squadron in 1943 and operated first from Halton and then Henley on Thames.
 This squadron was exclusively used for radar calibration work.

 The following picture is from the author's copy of "The Royal Airforce in Pictures" by Major Oliver Stewart published in 1941 by Country Life Ltd.

-Thankfully a small number of these aircraft still exist, the RAF Hendon Museum having on display K4232, a beautiful complete example, and another bearing the civilian registration G-ACUU is at the Imperial War Museum at Duxford.
+Thankfully a small number of these aircraft still exist, K4232 shown on the left being on display at the RAF Hendon Museum, a beautiful complete example, and another bearing the civilian registration G-ACUU is at the Imperial War Museum Duxford.
 The de Havilland company built some of these machines in around 1930 and their museum at Salisbury Hall near St.Albans was exhibiting C-24 G-ABLM in 1980.
-Some other pictures are available at GyroPilot and at the Fantasy of Flight site whose museum in Florida has K4235 on display.
-This Start Flying site provides a full history of the machine.
+Another picture is available at Fantasy of Flight site whose museum in Florida has K4235 on display.

 Continue at CH Page